PhilMele/M4Project/README.md

-check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng remove commentedout text in dahsboard blocks if layout is good add check to make sure only numbers are going into lat and long fields
+check if its ok to have the venv file avilable on github add tutorial on how to add long and lat from google maps to parking latlng remove commentedout text in dahsboard blocks if layout is good

 # M4Project - GeoPay